eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 ## Business Roles and Functions

 The core DCM business process is executed by two roles and uses two APIs as well as  two aspect models.
 The customer is responsible for `WeekBasedMaterial`, the supplier for `WeekBasedCapacityGroup`.
-Within `WeekBasedCapacityGroup` the supplier has to link material s.
+Within `WeekBasedCapacityGroup` the supplier has to link materials.

 |Function / Role|Customer|Supplier|
 |-|-|-|